Vaccinations for Mexico

 Book your consultationFrequently asked: Mexico

-Do I need vaccines for an all-inclusive resort?
+Do I need vaccines for an all-inclusive resort in Mexico?

-Hepatitis A is still recommended even for resort stays, since food supply chains are the primary transmission route.
-Typhoid is optional for short resort trips but recommended if you plan excursions.
+Hepatitis A is still recommended even for resort stays — food supply chains are the primary transmission route.
+Typhoid is optional for short resort trips but recommended if you plan excursions into local towns or street food markets.

 Explore other destinations